Every Story Is a Love Story

 A Novel

-From the New York Times bestselling author of Behold the Dreamers, a captivating novel about love lost—and love found
+From the New York Times bestselling author of Behold the Dreamers, a captivating novel about love lost—and the weight of regret

 What if I’d never gotten into that car?
 What if I’d pulled out of the driveway five minutes earlier, or ten minutes later?